Experiential Explanations for Reinforcement Learning: Experiential Explanations

 To generate a local explanation, we first identify the most significant factors for each local segment by calculating the maximum influences of each state $s$ during a segment:

-From the result, we obtain a set that includes all unique influence predictors $IP_{c}$ that had a maximum value at any point of the segment.
-If there is no difference between the segments of $a_\mathrm{A}$ and $a_\mathrm{U}$ with respect to their sets of maximum influences $IP_{c}$, we resolve to compare the mean values of the influence predictors during the same period and obtain the three influences with the highest means in their segments.
+From equation \ref{equation:argmax_ip_sig} we get two sets of influence predictors that had the maximum value at any state within the segments $t_{agent}$ and $t_{user}$.
+If there is no difference between the segments of $a_\mathrm{agent}$ and $a_\mathrm{user}$ with respect to their sets of maximum influences $IP_{c}$, we resolve to compare the mean values of the influence predictors during the same period and obtain the three influences with the highest means in their segments.
 First, we get the mean of every influence predictor in each segment:

-Then, we obtain the top three influences for each segment $t_\mathrm{A}$ and $t_\mathrm{U}$, ordered by $mean(IP_c)$.
+Then, we obtain the top three influences for each segment $t_\mathrm{agent}$ and $t_\mathrm{user}$, ordered by $mean(IP_c)$.

 We provide this explanation even if there is no difference in the top influences, which can happen if the alternative action considered is too similar to the actual action taken.
-To generate English explanations, we utilize the list of top influence predictors obtained through either the maximum or highest mean method.
+To generate English explanations, we use the list of the top influence predictors obtained through the maximum- or highest-mean-method.
+And then embed them into the templates.
 An example of a generated explanation can be: \textit{``If I got the nearby cup, I would still have to clean it before making my coffee.
-But if I get a cup from the cupboard, I will not need to clean it and I can immediately make coffee.''}
+But if I get a cup from the cupboard, I will not need to clean it and I can immediately make coffee.''}.
+Where ``cleaning'' and ``making coffee'' are terms derived from the enhanced reward sources, as described above.

 The explanation strategies mentioned above provide information about how external environmental rewards affect the choices made by the agent, even if they are not directly linked to the agent's actions.
 These explanations are in line with the definition of first-order explanations \cite{dazeley2021levels}, as they reveal the underlying inclinations of the agent towards the environment and other factors that influence its decisions.